abengtss-max/compliance-workshop/labs/lab-04-ai-compliance-assistant.md

 Download this file to your desktop before starting the lab:
 - **[Contoso Azure Compliance and Security Report.pdf](https://github.com/abengtss-max/compliance-workshop/raw/main/assets/Contoso%20Azure%20Compliance%20and%20Security%20Report.pdf)** - Sample compliance assessment report for RAG functionality
+- To get the most value from this lab, take a few minutes to review your actual Azure environment's security posture, note this fictional so no real data is being used here.
+- We will later use this data as knowledge for our AI Agent.
+-

 ---